tt-development/rinecraft-core/README.md

 ### Implemented Features
 * Playtime and AFK system to counteract boosting playtime.
+* Rentable and buyable land.
+* Color to rent and buy signs
+* Player balances

 ### WIP Features
-* Rentable and buyable land.
-* Color to rent and buy signs.

 ### Caveats
-* No permissions for rent and buy signs.
+* [FIXED] No permissions for rent and buy signs.
+* Players can rent and buy plots owned by somebody else.